Skip to navigation menu Skip to content

 • Blood tests to check for the right balance between oxygen and carbon dioxide (CO2).

-• Looking inside your child’s windpipe using a flexible tube with a light and camera (endoscope).
-The doctor inserts the tube through your baby’s nose.
+• Looking inside your child’s upper airway (nose, throat and voice box) using a flexible tube with a light and video camera (endoscope).
+The doctor inserts the tube through your child’s nose.

-• Monitoring your child’s breathing while they sleep (an overnight sleep study).
-Learn about sleep studies (PDF) (Arabic) (Simplified Chinese) (Somali) (Spanish) (Vietnamese).
+• Checking your child’s breathing while they sleep (an overnight sleep study), either in the hospital or in our sleep lab.
+Learn about sleep studies.

-• Placing a small tube through your baby’s nose into the upper airway.
+• Placing a small tube through your baby’s nose into the upper airway to prevent the airway space from being blocked.
 This is called a nasopharyngeal airway.

-• Enlarging the lower jaw (mandible) by surgery and using a small metal device (distractor) to lengthen the jawbone over 2 weeks.
-The distractor is left in place for 2 more months while the bones heal in their new position.
+• Surgery to make your child’s lower jaw (mandible) larger.
+This involves using a small metal device (distractor) to lengthen the jawbone over about 2 weeks.
+As the lower jaw moves forward, the tongue moves forward, and the airway at the back of the throat opens up.
+The distractor stays in place for 2 more months while the bones heal in their new position.
 Read more about mandible distraction.

-• Placing a breathing tube in the windpipe (tracheostomy) if breathing problems are severe.
+• Placing a breathing tube in the windpipe (tracheostomy) if breathing problems are severe and we cannot treat the problems without surgery.

 • Feeding evaluation and management

 Many babies with Stickler syndrome have a small jaw.
-Some have an opening in the roof of their mouth.
+Some have an opening in the roof of their mouth (cleft palate).

 These differences can cause problems with breast- and bottle-feeding.
 We help you with feeding techniques to help your baby thrive.

 We will check regularly to make sure that your baby is gaining weight.
-A dietitian may see you in the clinic to advise you about your child’s diet.
+A may see you in the clinic to advise you about supporting your child’s growth.

 • Cleft palate repair

 During cleft palate surgery, the cleft is closed.
-Muscles at the back of the roof of the mouth are put in their proper place across the cleft.
+Muscles at the back of the roof of the mouth are put across the cleft to support your child’s ability to speak.

 Most often, surgery takes 3 hours.
-Your child usually will stay in the hospital 1 to 2 nights.
+Children usually will stay in the hospital for 1 to 2 nights.

 • Checking eyes and vision

-We keep a close watch on your child’s vision.
+We closely check your child’s vision.
 Children with the most common forms of Stickler syndrome often have eye problems.
 These may include:

-• Detached retina: There is an increased risk that the light-sensitive lining of the eye (retina) will be pulled off its normal position.
+• Detached retina: There is an increased risk that the light-sensitive lining of the eye (retina) will be pulled off its normal place.
 If not treated quickly, this can cause blindness.
-Your doctor may advise your child not to play contact sports and other activities that increase the risk.
+Your doctor may recommend ways to lower the risk, such as avoiding contact sports and other high-risk activities.

-• Nearsightedness (myopia): It is likely that your child will need glasses at an early age.
+• Nearsightedness (myopia): Your child will probably need glasses at an early age.

-• Pressure buildup in the eye: This is called glaucoma.
-It can damage the nerve that connects the eye to the brain.
+• Pressure buildup in the eye (glaucoma): This can damage the nerve that connects the eye to the brain.
 Early treatment can protect against serious loss of vision.

-• Clouding of the lens of the eye: This is called a cataract.
-It causes blurred vision.
+• Clouding of the lens of the eye (cataract): This causes blurred vision.
 If the cataract affects vision too much, an eye surgeon can remove the lens and replace it with an artificial lens.

-An eye doctor (ophthalmologist) will check your baby’s vision when they are 6 to 12 months old.
-The eye checkup happens earlier if there are any concerns, such as a cataract or a family member with vision problems.
+An eye doctor () will check your baby’s vision when they are about 6 months old.
+We’ll do the eye checkup earlier if there are any concerns, such as a or a family member with vision problems.

-The eye doctor will see your child every year or more often, if any problems are found.
+Your child will see 1 or more eye care providers (an ophthalmologist, or ) every year — or more often if any problems are found.

 • Managing hearing

-Mild-to-moderate hearing loss is common in children with Stickler syndrome.
+Hearing loss is common in children with Stickler syndrome.
+It’s usually mild to moderate.
 It may get worse as a child gets older.

 • Your baby’s hearing should be screened soon after birth or within a few days.

-• If there are concerns, we do further testing.
-A specialist trained to test hearing in babies and children (audiologist) will perform the tests.
+• If there are concerns, we do further tests.
+A specialist trained to test hearing in babies and children () will perform the tests.

-Usually, hearing loss in children with Stickler syndrome is caused by damage to the inner ear (cochlea) or to the nerve pathways from the inner ear to the brain.
-Some types of hearing loss can be treated with hearing aids.
+Usually, hearing loss in children with Stickler syndrome happens because of a problem with the inner ear (cochlea) or the nerve pathways from the inner ear to the brain (sensorineural hearing loss).
+Hearing aids can treat some types of hearing loss.

-Children with cleft palate may have hearing problems because of fluid in their middle ear.
-If this is a problem for your child, we recommend inserting small plastic tubes in the ear drum.
+Children with cleft palate may have hearing problems because of fluid in their middle ear (conductive hearing loss).
+If this is a problem for your child, we recommend putting small plastic tubes in the ear drum ().
 This keeps the middle ear clear of fluid.
-It is often done at the same time as surgery to fix cleft palate.
+Surgeons often do this at the same time as surgery for the cleft palate.

 • Improving speech